Raised beach: Causes

 The formation of marine terraces is controlled by changes in environmental conditions and by tectonic activity during recent geological times.
 Changes in climatic conditions have led to eustatic sea-level oscillations and isostatic movements of the Earth's crust, especially with the changes between glacial and interglacial periods.

-Processes of eustasy lead to glacioeustatic sea level fluctuations due to changes of the water volume in the oceans, and hence to regressions and transgressions of the shoreline.
+Processes of eustasy lead to glacioeustatic sea level fluctuations due to changes in the water volume in the oceans, and hence to regressions and transgressions of the shoreline.
 At times of maximum glacial extent during the last glacial period, the sea level was about 100 m lower compared to today.
 Eustatic sea level changes can also be caused by changes in the void volume of the oceans, either through sedimento-eustasy or tectono-eustasy.

 Processes of isostasy involve the uplift of continental crusts along with their shorelines.
 Today, the process of glacial isostatic adjustment mainly applies to Pleistocene glaciated areas.
 In Scandinavia, for instance, the present rate of uplift reaches up to 10 mm/year.

-In general, eustatic marine terraces were formed during separate sea level highstands of interglacial stages and can be correlated to marine oxygen isotopic stages (MIS).
+In general, eustatic marine terraces were formed during separate sea-level highstands of interglacial stages and can be correlated to marine oxygen isotopic stages (MIS).
 Glacioisostatic marine terraces were mainly created during stillstands of the isostatic uplift.
 When eustasy was the main factor for the formation of marine terraces, derived sea level fluctuations can indicate former climate changes.
-This conclusion has to be treated with care, as isostatic adjustments and tectonic activities can be extensively overcompensated by a eustatic sea level rise.
+This conclusion has to be treated with care, as isostatic adjustments and tectonic activities can be extensively overcompensated by an eustatic sea level rise.
 Thus, in areas of both eustatic and isostatic or tectonic influences, the course of the relative sea level curve can be complicated.
 Hence, most of today's marine terrace sequences were formed by a combination of tectonic coastal uplift and Quaternary sea level fluctuations.

 Jerky tectonic uplifts can also lead to marked terrace steps while smooth relative sea level changes may not result in obvious terraces, and their formations are often not referred to as marine terraces.